-We examine the dynamics of a country’s growth, consumption, and sovereign debt, assuming that the government is myopic and wants to maximize short-term, self-interested spending.
+We examine how a sovereign’s ability to borrow abroad affects the country’s growth and steady state consumption, assuming that the government is both myopic and self-interested.
 Surprisingly, government myopia can increase a country’s access to external borrowing.
-In turn, access to borrowing can extend the government’s effective horizon; the government’s ability to borrow hinges on it convincing creditors they will be repaid, which gives it a stake in generating future revenues.
+In turn, access to borrowing can extend the government’s effective horizon as the government’s ability to borrow hinges on it convincing creditors they will be repaid, which gives it a stake in incentivizing private production and savings despite its self-interest.
 In a high-saving country, the lengthening of the government’s effective horizon can incentivize it to tax less, resulting in a “growth boost”, with higher steady-state household consumption than if it could not borrow.
-However, in a country that saves little, the government may engage in more repressive policies to enhance its debt capacity.
-This could lead to a “growth trap” where household steady-state consumption is lower than if the government had no access to debt.
-We discuss the effectiveness of alternative debt policies, including declaring debt odious, debt forgiveness, and debt ceilings.
-We also analyse the impact of unanticipated shocks on the country’s welfare.
+However, in a country that saves little, the government may engage in more repressive policies to enhance its debt capacity and spending.
+This could lead to a “growth trap” where household steady-state consumption is lower than if the government had no access to external borrowing.
+We discuss the effectiveness of alternative debt policies, including declaring the sovereign’s debt “odious”, debt relief, and debt ceilings.